Introduction to Bigraphical Models for Algebraic Swarm Equations

 • Connectivity: who is linked or able to communicate?

-Specifically, bigraphs are extended here into so-called bi-spatial structures: modular, grid-like building blocks that define discrete spatial layouts.
+Specifically, bigraphs are extended here into so-called bi-spatial structures: modular, grid-like building blocks that define topological structures.

 These can model drones flying in formation, robots sorting themselves on a grid, or agents exploring an environment.